jacobkap/crimebythenumbers/docs/index.md

 ## What you won't learn {-}

 This book is not a statistics book so we will not be covering any statistical techniques.
 Though some data sets we handle are fairly large, this book does not discuss how to deal with Big Data.
 While the lessons you learn in this book can apply to larger data sets, Big Data (which I tend to define loosely as too large for my computer to handle) requires special skills that are outside the realm of this book.
 If you do intend to deal with huge data sets I recommend you look at the R package [data.table](https://github.com/Rdatatable/data.table/wiki) which is an excellent resource for it.
 While we briefly cover mapping, this book will not cover working with geographic data in detail.
+For a comprehensive look at geographic data please see this [book](https://geocompr.robinlovelace.net/).

 ## Simple vs Easy {-}